What is Phone Number Verification & How is it Reliable?

 • Current route

-More often than not, high risk will be associated with the current network being different from the original one, roaming being on, country of origin differing from that of the client, etc. It won’t necessarily mean that you’re dealing with a fraudster – but the probability of that will be significantly higher, calling to pay more attention to the client involved.
+More often than not, high risk will be associated with the current network being different from the original one, roaming being on, country of origin differing from that of the client, etc.

 Open new opportunities with phone verification.
 Book a demo here.